Archduke Karl Ferdinand of Austria

 Archduke Karl Ferdinand of Austria (Vienna, 29 July 1818 – Gross Seelowitz (Židlochovice Castle), 20 November 1874) was the second son of Archduke Charles, Duke of Teschen (1771–1847) and Princess Henrietta of Nassau-Weilburg, and the maternal grandfather of King Alfonso XIII of Spain.

 A son of the "hero of Aspern", he started his military career in Infantry Regiment 57 in Brno.
 Later, he received command of a brigade in Italy and fought against the insurgents in Prague in 1848.

 In 1859, he was a general in Moravia and Silesia and returned to Brno in 1860.
 He became a lieutenant field marshal of the Austrian Army.
+He was also awarded as a Knight of the Order of the Golden Fleece.